iLPdev/prs/README.md

 - Tabbed Communications Channels with CLI -- Adjustable, dockable, resizable, and no conversations lost in scroll!
 - Self-Updating Gauges for character vitals, including Hit Points, Energy, Stamina, Rage, Combo, and eXperience Points.
 - Speedwalking and pathfinding - Efficiently get where you're going - and fast!
+- Slot Command Buttons & Keys - Carry out custom actions with the click of a button!
-- Discord Rich Presence integration
+- Discord Rich Presence Integration
 - Clickable URLs

 ### Built With